Search

 • required to display subsidiary hazard class placard

-• classified in Class 5.2, Organic Peroxides (Type B, liquid or solid, that require control temperature.) hazard class
+• classified in Class 5.2, Organic Peroxides (Type B, liquid or solid, that require control temperature.) class

 • classified in Class 6.1, Toxic substances that are listed in Special Provision 23